notion-enhancer/notion-enhancer.github.io/about/code-of-conduct.md

 The notion-enhancer organisation and community are purely for the purposes of involvement with and development of the notion-enhancer project.
-Though some general discussion may occur (e.g. in the Discord server), this community is not a place where arguments on unrelated/divisive topics are to be held and engaging with other members of the community should be a respectful, harassment-free experience.

-Additionally, at this point the notion-enhancer is an English-only space.
-While we welcome people from all over the world, we are unable to properly understand or moderate discussion in other languages.
+> At this point the notion-enhancer is an English-only space.

 ## Standards

+Engaging with other members of the community should be a respectful, harassment-free experience.

-### Forbidden Content
+### Content

-- Disruptive, meaningless or repetitive messages (i.e. spam).
+- Do not send disruptive, meaningless or repetitive messages (i.e. spam).
-  If you would like to agree with something but do not have anything new to add, consider using an emoji reaction on the original message.
+  If you would like to agree with something but do not have anything new to add, consider using an emoji reaction on the original message instead.

-- Unrelated, blatant or unsolicited advertisements.
+- Do not send unrelated, blatant or unsolicited advertisements.

-- Sexualised or unsafe/inappropriate language or imagery.

-- Sharing of private information without explicit permission.
+  These are usually distracting and annoying.

+- Do not use sexualised/inappropriate language or imagery.
+The community should be safe for anyone to join, and is not the place for that kind of content.

+- Though some general discussion may occur, this community is primarily for discussion of the notion-enhancer.
+It is not the place for personal arguments on potentially divisive topics to take place.

-### Unaccceptable Conduct
+### Conduct

-- Acting spitefully/offensively/hatefully towards another person for any reason.
+- You may not spitefully/offensively/hatefully towards another person for any reason.

-- Treating another person differently based off stereotypes of age/race/gender/religion etc.
+  This includes treating another person differently according to their age/race/gender/religion etc.

-- Targeting of other users with unwanted or repeated friend requests, mentions or direct messages.
+- Do not target other people with unwanted or repeated friend requests, mentions or direct messages.
 Respect people's personal space.

+- Do not act in an otherwise illegal manner (e.g. sharing private information without explicit permission).

+- Discuss constructively and attempt to consider what may appear best to others beyond yourself.
+Empathy and kindness can go a long way.

 ### Etiquette

-- Use different repositories/channels appropriately according to their stated purposes, e.g. ask for help in #support instead of #general and include the required information when submitting a bug report (see the [Contributing](./contributing.md) guide).
+- Use different repositories/channels appropriately according to their stated purposes, e.g. ask for help in #support instead of #general.

 - Include context in your messages and get straight to the point - i.e. never say "can someone help me" and wait for a response.
 Instead, say something like "can someone help me do \_\_\_\_\_,